Understanding Autism Spectrum Disorder

 Rejection Sensitive Dysphoria in Autism

-For individuals on the autism spectrum, the experience of rejection can be particularly challenging due to the presence of rejection sensitive dysphoria (RSD).
+For individuals on the autism spectrum, the experience of rejection can be particularly challenging due to the presence of rejection sensitivity dysphoria (RSD).
 RSD refers to the heightened sensitivity to perceived rejection, criticism, or failure, leading to intense emotional reactions.
 This phenomenon is often experienced by those with autism due to their unique sensory and emotional experiences, which can be more intense compared to their non-autistic peers [2].

 Sensory and Emotional Experiences